HaniAlshikh/tron/docs/Middleware.md

 we don't really care about structured naming or "human-readable" names.
 We mainly distribute rooms which are grouped under the same service id therefore we decided to implement a very simplified directory service (the expensive lookup/search and/or the complex mapping of attributes are not a problem in our usecase).

+TODO: lamport is implemented in a indirect way (PlayerUpdate version)

 [comment]: <> (Quality Requirements {#section-quality-scenarios})